omarieclaire/clojure-scala-cantrips/README.md

 This document covers couple of tips and tricks on how to consume scala apis from a clojure codebase.

 Clojure and scala, both being laguages that run on jvm, have a common denominator.
-That is java byte code.
+That is the java byte code.
 In order to use a scala library from clojure code we need to know two things;
   * How does a scala api manifest itselfs in java byte code
   * How to consume a java api from clojure code